California, Camping Destinations, Destinations, Hotels & Airbnb Stays, National Parks

 The view in Three Rivers California

-Three Rivers is a charming little town that can make for a great stopping point on a longer road trip in California.
+Three Rivers is a charming little town and can make for a great stopping point on a longer road trip in California.
+Its location northeast of Sequoia National Park puts you close to key outdoor attractions.
 But it’s also a beautiful destination offering a perfect balance of relaxation and exploration opportunities.

 Where to Stay in Three Rivers

-We debated between staying in a house rental or camping in Three Rivers, but ultimately decided to stay in a property I found on VRBO.
-And I’m glad we did–it was super hot in late July while we were there, so we very much appreciated having air conditioning and easy river access.
-But I can imagine that this would be an absolutely beautiful fall camping destination.
+We debated between staying in a house rental or camping in Three Rivers.
+Ultimately, we decided to stay in a property I found on VRBO.
+And I’m glad we did.
+It was super hot in late July while we were there, so we very much appreciated having air conditioning and easy river access.
+Many local rentals offer great amenities like pools, Wi-Fi, BBQ facilities, and convenient self check-in, making them comfortable and family-friendly.
+But I can imagine that Three Rivers would be an absolutely beautiful fall camping destination

 Charming House Rentals in Three Rivers California